 Douglas Drive / Highway 55 Intersection

 As part of the preliminary design process for the 2016 to 2017 Douglas Drive improvement project, the City of Golden Valley, Hennepin County, and MnDOT developed concepts to improve the Highway 55/Douglas Drive intersection.
-The $6.5 million project was funded in the bonding bill signed by Governor Tim Walz October 22, 2020, and construction could start as early as 2022.
+The $6.5 million project was funded in the bonding bill signed by Governor Tim Walz October 22, 2020.
+The project is moving along and is scheduled to be constructed starting in the spring of 2023.

 Even with traffic signals, vehicles on State Highway 55 through Golden Valley move fast going to and from Minneapolis.
 To improve driver and pedestrian safety as well as traffic efficiency in this area, in 2016-2017 Hennepin County and the City of Golden Valley reconstructed Douglas Drive between Highway 55 and Medicine Lane Road The project cost about $20 million, with Golden Valley and Hennepin County each paying about $10 million.
 However, these funds did not cover costs for improving all of the problems at the intersection of Highway 55 and Douglas Drive.